Second-Coming/second-coming/second.md

 http://cdnc.ucr.edu/cgi-bin/cdnc?a=d&d=SFC18930326.2.212&srpos=3&e=-------en--20--1--txt-txIN-mormon%2b%22second+coming%22+------

-1893 April 19, *“**Second Coming Postponed:** The great Mormon Temple at Salt Lake was completed and dedicated on April 6th.
+1893 April 19, (see: May 22, 1859) *“**Second Coming Postponed:** The
+great Mormon Temple at Salt Lake was completed and dedicated on April 6th.
 It has been forty years in building, and is one of the most beautiful structures in the world. **Fifty thousand saints** from all parts of the world witnessed the ceremony, which the late Brigham Young said **would occur at the second coming of Christ.** However, a timely revelation was received by the present President, saying **the second coming of the Saviour was postponed.**”* (The Pacific commercial advertiser, Honolulu, Hawaiian Islands, April 19, 1893, Image 5)
 <http://chroniclingamerica.loc.gov/lccn/sn85047084/1893-04-19/ed-1/seq-5/#date1=1893&index=1&rows=20&words=Fifty+saints+thousand&searchType=basic&sequence=0&state=Hawaii&date2=1893&proxtext=Fifty+thousand+saints&y=15&x=10&dateFilterType=yearRange&page=1>

 Also see: (The Hawaiian gazette, Honolulu, Oahu, Hawaii, April 25, 1893,